 But among all the bungalows imaginable, it is indeed the overwater bungalow, i.e. built on the lagoon, that Bora Bora owes its reputation as a dream destination.
 This is also our recommendation.
 We are not only talking about an accommodation but also about an experience in its own right.
 Indeed, staying in an overwater bungalow is one of the best things to do in Bora Bora.

-A Little History: The Origin of the Overwater Bungalow
+A Little History: Origin of the Overwater Bungalow

 As often happens, everything starts with a love story.
 That of three Americans who fell in love with the islands of French Polynesia.
 In the 1960s, the three friends decided to open hotels with bungalows in Moorea and Raiatea.
 With its direct access to the beautiful white sand beaches, the hotel in Moorea enjoyed an exceptional location.
 However, for the island of Raiatea, they needed an alternative.
 Indeed, this island has no sandy beaches.

 The idea was to build bungalows on the lagoon itself using coconut trunk pillars.
 Even better!
 To better enjoy the beauty of the place, a glass plate covered a part of the floor.
 The customers could thus see the fish passing under their feet.
-The innovation is extraordinary and will be used on most of the islands of the Society Archipelago.
-They were later found in other exotic destinations, notably in the Maldives.
 Gradually, the overwater bungalows will become the symbol of romanticism and luxury.
 In French Polynesia, they are now intimately linked to Bora Bora.
 For the record, the first overwater hotel in Raiatea closed its doors in 2015 while waiting for a buyer.

 There is nearly 500 overwater bungalows in Bora Bora.
 Of course, the prices are very different depending on the hotel’s standing and the living space of the accommodation.
 For example, staying in a luxury suite with a pool will cost more than twice the price of an “ordinary” bungalow.
 Nevertheless in these hotels, the quality standards are set very high and a basic bungalow already belongs to the luxury range.